luisdiogo2071317/azure-docs.pt-pt/articles/machine-learning/service/tutorial-train-models-with-aml.md

     # if no min node count is provided it will use the scale settings for the cluster
     compute_target.wait_for_completion(show_output=True, min_node_count=None, timeout_in_minutes=20)

-     # For a more detailed view of current BatchAI cluster status, use the 'status' property
+     # For a more detailed view of current AmlCompute status, use the 'status' property
     print(compute_target.status.serialize())
 ```